30 Honeymoon Planning Tips from an Indian Couple

 2. How to Pick the Right Honeymoon Destination

-A tropical beach may sound romantic, but if it’s monsoon season, expect storms instead of sunsets.
-Similarly, snowy mountain resorts lose their charm if roads close due to extreme weather.
+A tropical beach may sound romantic, but if it is a heavy monsoon season, expect storms instead of sunsets.
+Similarly, snowy mountain resorts lose their warm and cozy charm if the roads are closed due to extreme weather.

 A little planning ensures your honeymoon is picture-perfect, not a weather nightmare.

 India is a land of diverse cultures and religions.
 This means that you need to be careful about how to plan a honeymoon that helps you have a great time.
-Festivals and holidays can turn your honeymoon into either a magical experience or a logistical nightmare.
+Festivities and public holidays can turn your honeymoon into either a magical experience or a logistical nightmare.

 A little foresight ensures your honeymoon feels romantic, not chaotic.

-When planning our honeymoon, Sarah and I chose Mahabaleshwar for this exact reason.
-Its proximity to Mumbai meant less time in transit and more time unwinding at our farmhouse stay—exactly what we wanted.
+When planning our honeymoon, we chose Mahabaleshwar for this exact reason.
+Its proximity to Mumbai meant less time in transit, zero flight-related issues, and more time unwinding at our farmhouse stay, exactly what we wanted.

 One of the proven honeymoon tips that can help you make your honeymoon better is that you choose a destination that suits both.
 A honeymoon is special for both partners, so the destination should match both of your interests.